oliviertm/dailyCalendarPuzzleSolver/README.md

 Moreover, and because python implementation is 182 times slower than the C++ implementation, the python solver.py also have a multithreaded version : multithreadsolver.py

+## Used Solving strategy

+Unlike all the other codes made to solve these puzzles I saw, this code is not "brut force" at all, and avoid tying any obviously impossible position.

+This code is not running imbricated loops with X and Y size of the puzzle, to try to fit the pieces, but is instead looking for the first available square from top left, and then recursively try to fit all remaining pieces on this square.
+Each time a piece fit, the recursive function is called with a board containing this newly fitted piece, and a list of pieces from which it has been removed.

+Pieces and their rotations are defined such as no isomorphic transformation remains, to avoid getting the same solution twice or more.

+Object oriented design is used : piece and board are classes.

 ## Poodle Puzzle Daily Calendar Puzzle Solver

 This code is designed to solve this Daily Calendar Puzzle: